michaelbromley/angularUtils/src/directives/uiBreadcrumbs/README.md

 Now, when we are in the `contacts.detail` state, the breadcrumbs will show the `contacts.list` as the immediate parent, rather than the abstract `contacts` state.

-## Demo

-You can see a working demo that demonstrates all of the above here: [http://plnkr.co/edit/bBgdxgB91Z6323HLWCzF?p=preview](http://plnkr.co/edit/bBgdxgB91Z6323HLWCzF?p=preview)

 ## Styling
 The template structure is based on the [Bootstrap 3 breadcrumbs component](http://getbootstrap.com/components/#breadcrumbs), so it